sunfishcode/rustix-is-terminal/README.md

 <hr>

-is-terminal is a simple utility that answers one question:
+rustix-is-terminal is a simple utility that answers one question:

 > Is this a terminal?